svamja/dropwizard-angular/README.md

 https://github.com/perspilling/angularjs-dropwizard-example

-Instead of AngularJS code a separate Jetty package, this repo is serving AngularJS code via resources/assets directory.
+Instead of AngularJS code in a separate Jetty package, this repo is serving AngularJS code via resources/assets directory.

 For that below line is added to main application's initialize method: